xella-0925/FINAL_PROJECT/README.md

-# CCS 249 FINAL_PROJECT
+# FINAL PROJECT IN CCS 249: Natural Language Processing (NLP)

-Submitted by: <br>
+## 👨‍💻 Submitted by:

-Els Dave Constantino<br> Angelika Marie Nava<br> Reycel Sarmiento<br> Mariane Faith Torreverde<br><br>
+- Els Dave Constantino
+- Angelika Marie Nava
+- Reycel Sarmiento
+- Mariane Faith Torreverde

 **BSCS 3 - A AI**
+---
+##  🎬 What is ReelSense?

-**ReelSense** is an intelligent web-based application designed to provide automated sentiment analysis and rating insights for movie reviews.
-By leveraging advanced Natural Language Processing (NLP) techniques, ReelSense reads and interprets user-generated reviews, converting emotional tone into a clear, 1–5 star rating system.
+**ReelSense** is an intelligent web-based application designed to provide **automated sentiment analysis** and **rating insights** for movie reviews.

-It provides a dynamic way to evaluate audience feedback by translating written opinions into a simple 1–5 star system—where positive sentiments shine with higher ratings and negative ones earn fewer stars.This makes it easier than ever to get a quick, meaningful snapshot of audience sentiment. *From opinions to stars—see what shines with ReelSense.*
+<br>It uses advanced **Natural Language Processing (NLP)** to:

+- Extract reviews from Metacritic
+- Read and interpret user-generated review
+- Analyze emotional tone of each review
+- Predict a 1–5 star rating
+- Display overall sentiment and individual review ratings in a visual carousel

+> _From opinions to stars — see what shines with ReelSense._ ✨

+---

+## 💡 Why Use ReelSense?
+✅ Saves time in deciding what to watch

+✅ Helps understand audience reception at a glance

+✅ Useful for viewers, reviewers, and content platforms

+---

+## 🤔 How to Use ReelSense?

+1️⃣ Open the ReelSense app in your browser
+2️⃣ Paste a Metacritic movie review URL into the input field
+3️⃣ Click **Analyze**
+4️⃣ Wait a few seconds for processing
+5️⃣ View the results:
+- 🎞 Movie title
+- 📊 Overall sentiment
+- ⭐ Average rating
+- 💬 Carousel of reviews with sentiment & stars

+---

+## 💻 Behind the Scenes (How It Works)

+- Uses **Flask** for the backend API
+- **Selenium** and **BeautifulSoup** scrape movie reviews from Metacritic
+- Texts are cleaned and preprocessed with **NLTK**
+- **TF-IDF Vectorizer** converts text into features
+- **Logistic Regression model** predicts sentiment
+- Ratings mapped from probability scores to a 1–5 scale

+---